 Eggless Chocolate Chip Cookies

 - Use butter and cream cheese from a block.
 I’ve found that for the best desserts, always use butter and cream cheese from a block, not a tub or spread.
 The ones that come in tubs or spreads often have added fillers and water to make them easier to spread, which is counterproductive for the best eggless cookies.

 - Do not overmix.
-Overmixing cookie dough will result in flatter and slightly crisp cookies, which, while delicious, don’t have soft and chewy centers.
-Fold everything together until just combined and no flour pockets remain.
+Overmixing cookie dough results in flatter, slightly crisp cookies that, while delicious, lack soft, chewy centers.
+Fold everything together until just combined, leaving no visible flour pockets.

+Eggless Chocolate Chip Cookies